awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-securityhub-standard.md

 ### Enabling a standard with some controls disabled<a name="aws-resource-securityhub-standard--examples--Enabling_a_standard_with_some_controls_disabled"></a>

 The following example enables the FSBP standard\.
-The controls specified in the example are disabled in this standard\.
-Other controls are enabled in this standard\.
+The controls specified in the example are disabled in this standard, and all other controls are enabled in this standard\.

 #### JSON<a name="aws-resource-securityhub-standard--examples--Enabling_a_standard_with_some_controls_disabled--json"></a>